environment

 Question

-Band 7 Model Answer
+Band 7 model answer

 Natural areas attract large numbers of visitors because they offer beauty, recreation, and economic opportunities for nearby communities.
 While tourism can generate valuable income, I believe governments should place clear limits on visitor numbers where ecosystems are under pressure.